olras/olras/olras/topic_map.md

 # Minimal models
 <!-- Andreev states have rich physics that can be understood from different perspectives -->
-Andreev states are coherent superpositions of electrons and holes that exist in a non-superconducting region or a weak link between two superconductors, and are coupled by reflecting from a nearby superconductor.
+A superconductor in proximity with a non-superconducting region introduces coherent coupling between electrons and holes through *Andreev reflection*.
+Under certain conditions this process becomes resonant and forms stable superpositions of electrons and holes known as *Andreev bound states* (ABS).
-If the same normal region is coupled to more than one superconductor, the energies of the Andreev states start depending on the superconducting phase difference through the *energy-phase relation*, and therefore they carry supercurrent.
+If the same normal region is coupled to more than one superconductor, the bound state energies become dependent on the superconducting phase differences between terminals, which implies the ABS carry supercurrent across superconductors.
-The interplay between the physics of the normal region and the superconductor makes Andreev states manifest in very different regimes and alters their properties.
+The interplay between the physics of the normal region and the superconductors makes ABS manifest in very different regimes and alters their properties.
-Depending on the situation one considers, a different perspective on the Andreev states captures the essential physics most naturally.
+Depending on the situation one considers, a different perspective on the ABS captures the essential physics most naturally.
-To illustrate this variation, we begin with three toy models of Andreev states, each capturing a different way of viewing them.
+To illustrate this variation, we begin with three toy models, each corresponding to a different physical limit.

-## Tunneling perspective
+## Weak coupling - tunneling perspective
 <!-- When the normal region has few levels and weak tunneling, a Hamiltonian description is natural. -->
 The simplest normal region is a quantum dot containing a single electron level with a bare hamiltonian